object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

 that it too takes `self` as its first parameter.
 A key difference from the :meth:`~object.__init__` method is that :meth:`degree` now returns a value, as most functions do.
-We can now use our new method to recover the degree of our Polynomial.
+We can now use our new method to recover the degree of our polynomial.

 .. code-block:: ipython3